oren/oren.github.io/certifications/certified-business-plan-judge/README.md

 # Oren Certificied Business Plan Judge

 Validate your business plan scoring skills with an industry-recognized credential and grow your career.
+Cost: 6 minutes.

 ## Training (5 minutes)